joshuaclayton/sieve/README.markdown

 ## Benchmarks

 This benchmark loops through a handful of numbers 0 to 1 million in steps of 100000 and runs a sieve on each number.
+I also include benchmarks for running the sieve against 10 million.

 The sieve method itself looks like this: